andresheredia1/HyBayesCal-pckg/README.md

 `active_learning.py`: Auxiliary functions for the stochastic calibration of model using Surrogate-Assisted Bayesian inversion
 ***

-`nodes_input.txt`: File contains the nodes are required or measured data are available.
+`nodes_input.txt`: File that contains the nodes where measured data are available.
 ***

 ### use-case-xlsx